kenkenen/homelab/README.md

 # TO DO

+1. Add manual instructions or a powershell script for configuring Hyper-V
-1. Need to create images for the disk a VM will use.
+2. Need to create images for the disk a VM will use.
-2. Need to create users on the proxmox host.
+3. Need to create users on the proxmox host.